-Think two lateral woofers, Analog Digital Hybrid amplification, Speaker Active Matching and Heart Bass Implosion.
+Think two lateral woofers, Analog Digital Hybrid amplification, Speaker Active Matching, and Heart Bass Implosion.
 Even if you’re not entirely sure what all of the above mean, you can rest assured that they all come together to produce unbeatable tones.
-Better yet, this cosily-sized speaker promises impressive volume despite its small size.
-It’s one you’ll fiddle with the volume settings before almost jumping back when realising just how powerful the Phantom is.
-Prepared to be verging on overwhelmed.
+Better yet, this cozily-sized speaker promises impressive volume despite its small size.
+It’s one you’ll fiddle with the volume settings before almost jumping back when realizing just how powerful the Phantom is.
+Prepared to be verging on overwhelming.

 Best for: Sound that’ll stop you mid-conversation.